tylermercer/personal-website/src/en/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 in which we believe in order for us to have faith.
 But that's exactly where rejecting uncertainty undermines our faith: rejecting uncertainty leads us to hold _false_ beliefs, like "if I do the things in Alma 26:22 then I _will_ baptize people on my mission."
-You can't have faith by believing something that's false.
+You can't have effectual faith by believing something that's false.
 As Bruce R. McConkie put it, "there is no power in believing a false doctrine."
 Such belief is inert, and often a stumbling block.

 As an example,